jakobkmar/KSpigot/readme.md

 ##### Circle

-There are different circle types, all inherting from `Circle`.
+There are different circle types, all inheriting from `Circle`.

 ```kotlin
 val circle = MaterialCircle(radius, Material.GRASS_BLOCK)